skckompella/arterys/README.md

 #Arterys Challenge
+##Files Overview
+* mnist.py: Contains the CNN model
+* data_utils.py: Contains code for data preprocessing
+* run.ipynb: IPython notebook with experiments for this coding challenge

 ##Model Overview:
-My model is adapted from LeNet5.
+The model is adapted from LeNet5 with minor differences.

 *Note: Due to some issues with my virtualenv I did all my testing on a Theano backend.
 However, it should still work with TensorFlow backend as well.*